2022 FIFA U-17 Women's World Cup: Draw

-The hosts India were automatically assigned to position A1.
+The host India was automatically assigned to position A1.
 Teams of the same confederation could not meet in the group stage.

 Squads

 Players born between 1 January 2005 and 31 December 2007 were eligible to compete in the tournament.

 Match officials

 A total of 14 referees, 28 assistant referees and 16 video match officials were appointed officially by FIFA for the tournament on 30 August 2022.

 The Video assistant referee (VAR) system will be utilize for the first time in a FIFA U-17 Women's World Cup.

 Originally, Susana Corella (Ecuador) was assigned as support referee only.
 However, she was assigned as principal referee during the tournament.

 Group stage

 The draw for the group stage took place on 24 June 2022.

 Tiebreakers

 The top two teams of each group advanced to the quarter-finals.
 The format for tiebreakers were determined as follows:

 If two or more teams were equal on the basis of the above three criteria, their rankings were determined as follows:

 All times are local, IST (UTC+5:30).